7 DIY Curtain Rods and Finials You’ll Love

-Learn how to make your own curtain rod and add a personal flair to your windows!
+Learn how to make your own curtain rod and add personal flair with these easy DIY curtain rod projects!

 1. DIY Wood Curtain Rod